 Beyond the semantics of whether a smart contract is really "smart," in Epstein's view, it can potentially be used for almost anything.
 However, he said, whether that is wise is another question.
 For instance, he noted if a situation might involve healthcare providers, one would want to make sure that terms and conditions protected you from Health Insurance Portability and Accountability Act privacy issues.
 "If you are talking about a complex negotiation or agreement, a smart contract becomes more and more challenging if you are going to try to cover all the legal issues," Epstein added.

 The future of IoT, smart contracts and blockchain

-In Soley's view, there is no doubt IoT, smart contracts and blockchain will be beneficial in industrial use cases.
+In Soley's view, there is no doubt smart contracts for IoT will be beneficial in industrial use cases.
 And, to that end, the Object Management Group, with which the Industrial Internet Consortium is affiliated, is looking at possible standardization of distributed contract mechanisms.

-"It is early, Soley said.
+"It is early," Soley said, as of 2016.
 "At present, there are no standards, but we understand what the standards would do."
 Likewise, while Soley said he does know of some projects that are experimenting with IoT smart contracts, they are not yet in an approved test bed within the Consortium.
 But he expects that day is not far away.

 "Things are moving faster than you would think," Soley said.
 "This year, we expect to see some interesting test beds with cognitive systems, [artificial intelligence] and machine learning.
 I think we will see the first blockchain standards in the next year and a distributed contract test bed this year."